DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Method

 Following studies of direct reward fine-tuning~\cite{clark2024directly, prabhudesai2023aligning} which also directly back-propagating diffusion models but with global reward models when doing full-chain sampling, we truncate the gradients in the last few steps in the denoising chain to save memory.

-\textbf{Compatibility with diffusion loss.} Pixel-aware treating is also seamlessly compatible with standard diffusion losses, which can also help delay the model collapse.
+\textbf{Compatibility with diffusion loss.} Pixel-aware treating is also compatible with standard diffusion losses, which can also help delay the model collapse.
 Regarding collapse, overly treating the model will lead to quality degradation (model collapse) similar to the reward hacking problem, as discussed in \cref{sec: ablation}.
 We can avoid this problem by using early stopping; however, we still consider minimizing KL regularization to constrain updated models from the real image distribution to mitigate collapse: \(\mathbb{E}_{p(y)}[\text{KL}(p_\theta(x|y)||p_\text{real}(x|y))]\), which can be transformed into a rectified flow loss~\cite{liu2023flow, esser2403scaling}:

-We call it an offline regularization term and derive the final loss with the regularization:

-where we empirically choose \(\gamma = 0.25\).
+We call it an offline regularization term and derive the final loss with the regularization: $ \mathcal{L} = \mathcal{L_\text{pixel}} + \gamma \mathcal{L}_\text{offline}, $ where we empirically choose \(\gamma = 0.25\).
 In this case, \(\mathcal{L_\text{pixel}}\) is seamlessly fused with a diffusion loss, and only one diffusion model is required to load, which just slightly increases the training overhead for treating.
-We further discuss its effect in \cref{sec: ablation}.
-The pseudocode of \method with the offline regularization term is shown in \cref{alg: reflection}, where ``no grad'' stands for disabling gradient tracking and ``with grad'' performs gradient tracking.
+The pseudocode with the offline regularization term is shown in \cref{alg: reflection}, where ``no grad'' means disabling gradient tracking and ``with grad'' performs gradient tracking.